blomqma/next-rest-framework/docs/docs/getting-started.md

 | `openApiSpec`                                                       | An OpenAPI [Path Item Object](https://swagger.io/specification/#path-item-object) that can be used to override and extend the auto-generated and higher level specifications. | `false`  |

 ### [Method handlers](#method-handlers)

+The method handler parameters define an individual endpoint:

 | Name           | Description                                                                                                                                                                         | Required |
 | -------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------- |